brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-01.md

 are made of brass, at least for the typical foot soldier.
 The higher the rank, the more expensive their uniform fixtures.

-[^63-2]: Also, note, 'Judge' in Voldemort's Court isn't the same thing as a 'judge' in a muggle court.
+[^63-2]: 'Judge' in Voldemort's Court isn't the same thing as a 'judge' in a muggle court.
 'Judge' is a high ranking Court official, in this case rather like an ambassador.
 German translation is Richter.